Scientific Name:

 Other:

-dead head spent flowers, clean media or disease free soil required
+Staking usually required; dead head spent flowers; clean media or disease free soil required

 Pest Susceptibility:

-Bacterial leaf spot, Crown rot, Fungal leaf spot, Mildew, Mites, Root rot, Rust, Slugs or snails (Deer resistant)
+Aphids, Bacterial leaf spot, Crown rot, Fungal leaf spot, Leaf miner insect, Mildew, Mites, Mold, Root rot, Rust, Slugs or snails, Stem borer insects (Deer resistant, Rabbit resistant)

 Specific Pests: